Journal of the Musical Arts in Africa

 Daniel Avorgbedor (Ghana-USA – Ohio State University: urban ethnomusicology, cross-cultural aesthetics)

-Stan Hawkins (Norway-South Africa – University of Oslo: popular music)
+Stan Hawkins (Norway-South Africa – University of Oslo: popular music studies)

 Edwin Hees (South Africa – Stellenbosch University: film, theatre)